eddy-bryan/happy-hound-hotels/README.md

 # Agile Development Approach

-Happy Hound Hotels adopts an Agile development approach, which emphasizes iterative development, flexibility, and customer collaboration.
+Happy Hound Hotels adopts an Agile development approach, which emphasises iterative development, flexibility, and customer collaboration.
 Agile methodology allows for continuous improvement and the ability to adapt to changing requirements throughout the development process.

 ### User Story Labels

-User stories in the Happy Hound Hotels project are categorized using different labels to prioritize features and functionalities.
+User stories in the Happy Hound Hotels project are categorised using different labels to prioritise features and functionalities.
 These labels include:

 - Must-Have: Essential features that are critical for the core functionality of the application and must be implemented in the initial release.
 - Should-Have: Important features that enhance the user experience or provide additional value but are not essential for the core functionality.